 Publisher : Delacorte Press

-I received an eArc of this book from the publishers through Netgalley in exchange of an honest review
+*I received an arc of this book from the publisher in exchange of an honest review*

 That’s it until next time.

-Did you read The Hollow Girl?
+Did you read Wilder Girls?
 If so, what did you think?

 Hope you enjoyed, write to you soon.